hurricanemark/es6-node-express-template/README.md

 4. Setting up Scripts
 =====================
 In setting up scripts, each script performs a different role.
 And we reuse each npm script.
 And for our development and production environments, they have a different configuration.
-(Almost identical, you’ll see later) That’s why we need to compose our scripts so we can use them without repeatedly typing the same stuff all over again.
+(Almost identical, youï¿½ll see later) Thatï¿½s why we need to compose our scripts so we can use them without repeatedly typing the same stuff all over again.

 Install `npm-run-all`
-Since some terminal commands won’t work on windows cmd, we need to install a package called npm-run-all so this script will work for any environment.
+Since some terminal commands wonï¿½t work on windows cmd, we need to install a package called npm-run-all so this script will work for any environment.
 Run this command in your terminal project root.

 npm install --save npm-run-all